Vinton approved for home-buying assistance program

 “This was not budgeted,” Ward told council members in a memo.
 “However, this will be a benefit for first time home buyers who qualify for the program.
 There will need to be a budget amendment done later in the fiscal year.”

-During the meeting, Achenbach explained that ECICOG would assist in process the applications for the assistance.
+During the meeting, Achenbach explained that ECICOG would assist in processing the applications for the assistance.

-“Qualified buyers will need to meet the but in the low-to-median income (LMI) guidelines,” she reminded those in attendance.
+“Qualified buyers will need to meet the low-to-median income (LMI) guidelines,” she reminded those in attendance.

 However, individuals may qualify to up to 50% of the the required down payment.